A small dog biting its backside

 Mentioned in this article

-A cat getting its ears examined
+A cat getting its right ear examined

 Demodectic mange in dogs and cats